alexdenne/battalion/original/cards/index.md

-This file states the number of cards in the original battalion game It then splits them out via the 2 types of card available from the playbook - Monarch and Mage and then outlines the only type of card available from the trickbook - Trick and then splits them remaining 3 types of card available from the main deck - Fighter, Captain and Leader The only variable is the number of tower cards, which is 3 per player.
+This file states the number of cards in the original battalion game It then splits them out via the 2 types of card available from the playbook - Boss and Mage and then outlines the only type of card available from the trickbook - Trick and then splits them remaining 3 types of card available from the main deck - Fighter, Captain and Leader The only variable is the number of tower cards, which is 3 per player.